Painting Business Liability Insurance

 - Independent contractors liability: Independent contractors you have hired should have their own liability insurance, but this adds another level of protection.

-Depending on what type of painting and other work you are doing, your options and prices for liability insurance may vary.
-It is wise to get quotes from multiple insurance agents to find the best policy and price for you.
 If you do certain types of work besides painting, such as roofing, liability policies may cost slightly more because of a higher risk.

 You need to make sure you have proper coverage in case of any unforeseen disaster.
 You should consider a minimum $1,000,000.00 umbrella policy.
 A liability insurance premium is a small price to pay compared to being hit with a major lawsuit.